Low expectations from Bulgaria’s fifth general election in two years

 As the frontrunner in the polls, supporters of CC-DB in particular think the leaders of political parties must set aside their principles and red lines and take responsibility for the country amid the ongoing crisis.

-“If they fail to form a government now, I will never again vote for them,” Gergana, a therapist and CC-DB supporter, told bne IntelliNews.
+“If they fail to form a government now, I will never again vote for them,” Svetoslava, a therapist and CC-DB supporter, told bne IntelliNews.

 This time at least, voters seem ready to give the formation a chance.
 “OK, we all know “our” guys are not perfect but that is the best we have now.
 Not voting is giving an advantage to the others,” Dimitar, an IT expert, said.